TomDonoghue/TomDonoghue/README.md

 ### Introduction to Programming with Python (COGS18)

 I teach an introductory class on programming with Python (COGS18 @ UCSD).
-All of the materials for this class are available in the class [Github Organization](https://github.com/COGS18), including the [overview](https://github.com/COGS18/Overview) and [tutorials](https://github.com/COGS18/Tutorials).
+All of the materials for this class are available in the class [Github Organization](https://github.com/COGS18), including the [overview](https://github.com/COGS18/Overview) and [course materials](https://github.com/COGS18/Materials).
+This class is also hosted on the course [website](https://cogs18.github.io).

 ### Hands-On Data Science (COGS108)

-I developed a lot of materials for a hands-on data science class (COGS 108 @ UCSD, with Professor Bradley Voytek), all of which are available [here](https://github.com/COGS108), and in particular the hands-on tutorials are available [here](https://github.com/COGS108/SectionMaterials).
+I developed a lot of materials for a hands-on data science class (COGS 108 @ UCSD, with Professor Bradley Voytek), all of which are available [here](https://github.com/COGS108), and in particular the hands-on tutorials are available [here](https://github.com/COGS108/Tutorials).

 ### Introduction to Cognitive Science